-Customer problems are destroying your bottomline.
+Customer problems erode your bottomline.

 Chip away at them using a human-centered approach to design solutions, and then continually measure performance using CES (customer effort score).